olemb/tetris/README.md

 ## Random Shape Bag

 If you choose a random shape every time there will sometimes be very long stretches between each `I` piece.
-A common solution is to put all shapes in a bag and draw random shapes out of the bag until it's empty, and then put all the shapes back and repeat.
+A common solution is to put all 7 shapes in a bag and draw random shapes out of the bag until it's empty, and then repeat.

 I've implemented this as a generator: